This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 So easy!
 Did you use an Instant Pot egg rack?
 Have you tried a silicone one?

-Dave Michalski
+3. Dave Michalski says:

 5 stars